14Richa/testRepo1/scripts/FinalBlog.md

 Furthermore, I've added an Emeritus file, which lists individuals who were previously TSC members but are no longer active.
 You can find the details of this contribution in this [PR](https://github.com/asyncapi/community/pull/806).

 Now, I'll provide insights into the workflows I developed, which have since been successfully integrated into our production environment.
-These workflows have greatly contributed to the efficiency and effectiveness of our project management:
+These workflows have greatly contributed to the efficiency and effectiveness:

 -  `maintainers-tsc-changes-verification.yaml`